mzahiddev404/mzahiddev404/README.md

 ## 🧠 About Me

 Self-motivated and detail-oriented aspiring Full-Stack Developer with a strong foundation in web technologies including HTML, CSS, and JavaScript.
-Currently advancing my skills through focused self-study and structured programs like 100Devs and the AZNext Web Developer Cohort (July 2025), where I’m building proficiency in Node.js, React, and PostgreSQL.
-I bring a disciplined, solutions-oriented mindset to tech and aim to contribute meaningfully to forward-thinking development teams while continuing to grow in this rapidly evolving industry.
+Currently advancing my skills through focused self-study and structured programs like 100Devs and the AZNext Web Developer Cohort (July 2025), where I’m continuing to build on foundations and further proficiency in Node.js, React, and PostgreSQL.
+I'm also pursuing a second Bachelor’s degree at Arizona State University.
+Outside of tech, I have a deep curiosity for systems (whether medical or mechanical), and I enjoy exploring how things work, both in code and in the real world.

 ---
 ## 🔗 Connect With Me